 Tongyao (she also goes by Ran) is a graduate student in Clinical Science working with Dr. Josh Oltmanns.
 She is interested in using natural language and ambulatory assessment to study personality pathology, particularly how individuals understand and relate to themselves.
 In her spare time, she enjoys lifting weights and swimming.

-Tu is a psychology Ph.D. student at Washington University at St. Louis in the Personality, Mental Health and AI Lab.
+Tu is a clinical psychology Ph.D. student at Washington University at St. Louis in the Personality, Mental Health and AI Lab.
 She received her B.A. in psychology from the University of Minnesota - Twin Cities in 2021 and her M.A. in clinical science from American University in 2024.
 Her research interests include prediction of mental health outcomes and personality of minority populations using AI and machine learning.